 Hurricanes are about the only bad reason to live on a coastline.
 That’s probably why so many people live there and why they deal with hurricanes.
-Hurricanes are fairly common phenomenon, especially in tropical or tropical-adjacent regions of the world.
-They go by a few different names, but they’re all the same type of storm with heavy winds, heavy rains, and a characteristic eye in the center of the storm.
-If one is on your way, hopefully one of these excellent hurricane apps can help.
-Please stay safe!
+Hurricanes are a fairly common phenomenon, especially in tropical or tropical-adjacent regions of the world.
+They go by a few different names like typhoons, but they’re all the same type of storm with heavy winds, heavy rains, and a characteristic eye in the center of the storm.
+If one is on your way, hopefully, one of these excellent hurricane apps can help.
+Please stay safe.

 1Weather and similar apps

 1Weather, along with most weather apps, works well for basic hurricane information.
 Most of them have weather radars with a zoom function.
 You can see where the storm is and where it’s headed.
 Additionally, these apps usually send severe weather alerts, precipitation estimates, and stuff like that.
 They don’t function great as a dedicated hurricane tracker, but they will let you know if you actually need one well in advance.
 1Weather is one of our favorite weather apps because of its non-subscription price tag and simple, effective UI.
 You can try it at the button above.
 Those looking for other weather apps can hit our link for it in the little widget thing under the first paragraph.

 The FEMA app is fairly decent for upcoming disasters.
 The app alerts you when new things are happening.
 You can also upload photos to help with FEMA’s disaster report.
 Additionally, the app can help organize an emergency kit, create rendezvous points in case of separation, and other emergency tips and tools.
 The video below shows you how to find disaster resources, contact shelters, and more.
 It’s usable basically all the time.
 You can get alerts of potential hurricane activity well in advance of the storm with enough time to prepare.
 However, one of the biggest complaints with this app is its issue with sending those alerts.
 Still, it’s helpful.